Information for applicants

-Awardees Choose Their Equipment.
-After they are accepted to the program, Instrumental Access awardees have an opportunity to "shop" in our available inventory during a specific 3-week period to choose the items that will comprise their shipment.
-Via our online shopping portal, awardees select enough equipment to fill a small (20-foot) shipping container.
+After they are accepted to the program, Instrumental Access awardees have an opportunity to “shop” in our available inventory during a specific 3-week period to choose the items that will comprise their shipment.
+Awardees use our online shopping portal to select enough equipment to fill a small (20-foot) shipping container.

-Seeding Labs Arranges International Freight.
-As soon as we receive the program fee, we pack the items into a container and ship them (at our expense) to the nearest ocean port in the awardee's country.
+As soon as we receive the program fee, we pack the items into a container and ship them (at our expense) to the nearest ocean port to in the awardee’s institution.

 What’s the value of a typical shipment?
 It isn’t straightforward to assess for a number of reasons: the contents of every shipment are unique; there’s no gold standard for valuation of used equipment; and prices/availability vary widely depending on where you are in the world.

 Using our most conservative valuation method, the average for our shipments over the last few years has been around $100,000 US.
-We estimate that replacement value here in the US would be 3-4 times higher, in the range of $300,000-$400,000.
+We estimate that the cost to purchase the items new in the US would be 3-4 times higher, in the range of $300,000-$400,000.

 For more information about our inventory, see below.

-Membership in our Global Network.
 New awardees join a vibrant and growing global community of awardees and supporters.
-As of June 2021, this network includes 92 institutions in 36 countries, as well as more than 170 corporate partners and supporters around the world.
+As of June 2023, this network includes 105 institutions in 39 countries, as well as more than 200 organizations around the world.

 We also do everything in our power to highlight the accomplishments of our awardees, including generating media attention if desired.
 We have worked with reporters to feature the work of our awardees in international media outlets such as Nature, The Boston Globe, USAID Frontlines, Forbes, and SciDevNet.com.